Studying for the TOEFL writing section can feel difficult. You’ve studied reading, listening, and speaking — what about writing?

 But if you’ve put pencil to paper and asked yourself: How do I write better? you’ve come to the right place.

-I’ve put together 5 short exercises to improve both Integrated and Independent answer scores
+I’ve put together 5 short exercises to improve both Integrated and Writing for an Academic Discussion task scores

 These 5 practice exercises will not only help you learn how to construct an answer but also how to write a high-score answer.